tinode/chat/README.md

   * [iOS](https://github.com/tinode/ios)
   * [Web](https://github.com/tinode/webapp/)
   * Scriptable [command line](tn-cli/)
-* One-on-one messaging.
+* One-on-one and group messaging.
-* Group messaging with every member's access permissions managed individually.
-The maximum number of members is configurable (128 by default).
+* Channels with an unlimited number (or hundreds of thousands) of members.
 * Sharded clustering with failover.
 * Flexible access control with permissions for various actions.
-* Server-generated presence notifications for people, group conversations.
+* Server-generated presence notifications for people, group chats.
 * Support for custom authentication backends.
 * Bindings for various programming languages:
   * Javascript with no external dependencies.